matthewJamesAbbott/Pascal-Bitmap-Tool/README.md

     ThreadedBitmapFactory.pas: The final version of the program that combines all of the enhancements, including OOP, design patterns, error handling, and multithreading.

-The repository also includes executable files and other support files necessary to run the application.